R3DST0RM/node-android/README.md

-# Docker Container with Node and Android Sdk
+# Docker Container with NodeJS and Android Sdk

 An Ubuntu docker container with NodeJS and Android Sdk to help you build your react native applications using CI/CD.